-- 29. Medical Supplies and Materials Medical supplies and materials necessary to treat an illness or injury are covered when used or furnished while the Member is treated in the Network Provider's office, during the course of an illness or injury, or stabilization of an injury or illness, under the direct supervision of the Network Provider.
-Examples of items commonly furnished in the Network Provider's office to treat the Member's illness or injury are gauzes, ointments, bandages, slings and casts. - 30.
-Mental Health Services Services to diagnose and treat Mental Disorders including but not limited those to SMI/ SED and Medically Necessary Behavioral Health Treatment including but not limited to those listed below are covered under this plan and are provided to you by U.S. Behavioral Health Plan, California (USBHPC).
+- 31. Medical Supplies and Materials Medical supplies and materials necessary to treat an illness or injury are covered when used or furnished while the Member is treated in the Network Provider's office, during the course of an illness or injury, or stabilization of an injury or illness, under the direct supervision of the Network Provider.
+Examples of items commonly furnished in the Network Provider's office to treat the Member's illness or injury are gauzes, ointments, bandages, slings and casts. - 32.
+Mental Health Care Services Services to diagnose and treat Mental Disorders including but not limited those to SMI/ SED and Medically Necessary Behavioral Health Treatment including but not limited to those listed below are covered under this plan and are provided to you by U.S. Behavioral Health Plan, California (USBHPC). - Outpatient Mental Health Services Outpatient services for the diagnosis, prevention and treatment of Mental Health Disorders by licensed behavioral health professionals including psychiatric evaluations, individual, family and group psychotherapy and medication management.